The64thGamer/cheeseepedia/content/wiki/cu-beta-16m.md

 +++
+draft = false
 title = "CU Beta 16M"
-draft = false
-tags = ["Stage Variations"]
-categories = ["Chuck E. Cheese's"]

-startDate = ""
+startDate = "2020"
-endDate = ""
+endDate = "August 2024"
-contributors = ["CECBowlingGreen","ShowBizMidwest","CyberSnout","Anonymous","StudioC","ChuckEPediaIsTheBest!","RedaCEC","Bowling for Cheese","CEC Tinley","CorrectorMan","Stripes","BurgersNuggs445","Caydenpedia"]
-citations = ["<ref></ref>","<a href=\"https://www.youtube.com/watch?v=pf2m1JIehL8\">https://www.youtube.com/watch?v=pf2m1JIehL8</a>"]
+contributors = ["CECBowlingGreen", "ShowBizMidwest", "CyberSnout", "Anonymous", "StudioC", "ChuckEPediaIsTheBest!", "RedaCEC", "Bowling for Cheese", "CEC Tinley", "CorrectorMan", "Stripes", "BurgersNuggs445", "Caydenpedia", "randomguyfan22"] citations = ["<ref></ref>", "<a href=\"https://www.youtube.com/watch?v=pf2m1JIehL8\">https://www.youtube.com/watch?v=pf2m1JIehL8</a>"] tags = ["Stage Variations"] categories = ["Chuck E. Cheese's"]
 +++

 The **CU Beta 16m** was a stage format found two {{< wiki-link "Chuck E. Cheese's" >}} locations in the state of Illinois in the United States that converted their {{< wiki-link "Concept Unification Stage" >}} in 2020.
 The stage consisted of a {{< wiki-link "Studio C Beta" >}}, 16m setup but on a 3-Stage platform.
 It was the most recent CEC animatronic stage to come out, despite it not being an official stage type.